kubevious/cli/README.md

 #### Validate manifests toward live K8s cluster

-Alternatively, if the dependent Deployment is already present in the K8s cluster, the Service can be validated towards the live K8s cluster:
+Alternatively, if the dependent Deployment is already present in the K8s cluster, the Service can be validated against the live K8s cluster:

 ```sh
 $ kubevious guard pepsi/service.yaml --live-k8s